dwgoins98/change-detection-ng-app/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or suggestions.

+## Contact

+For any questions or feedback, please contact the project maintainer at [your-email@example.com].